This is Alpha 3 Software. Finished releases must be moved to svn:dist/release following these promoting to release instructions.

 CSRF protection

 All POST forms must include a CSRF token.
-The token is generated by csrf_input and validated automatically by Quart-WTF:
+The token is generated by csrf_input (csrf_input) and validated automatically by Quart-WTF:

 def csrf_input() -> htm.VoidElement: